aainur/emoji-hub/README.md

 ⚖️ Compromises and Decisions

-Infinite Scroll vs. Loading: Chose to implement a loader instead of infinite scrolling to meet time constraints.
+Infinite Scroll vs. Loading: Chosed to implement a loader instead of infinite scrolling to meet time constraints.
 Infinite scrolling is planned for the next update.

 Favorites Functionality: Feature is still under development.